-2.8.1 Trust Paths
+1 Trust Paths

-A trust path is the series of trust relationships that authentication requests must follow between domains.
-Before a user can access a resource in another domain, Windows 2000 security must determine whether the trusting domain (the domain containing the resource the user is trying to access) has a trust relationship with the trusted domain (the user's logon domain).
+a must path is the series of trust relationships that authentication requests must follow between mains.
+Before a user can access a resource in another domain, modows 2000 security must determine whether the trusting domain (the domain containing the esource the user is trying to access) has a trust relationship with the trusted domain (the user's con domain).

-To determine this, the Windows 2000 security system computes the trust path between a domain controller in the trusting domain and a domain controller in the trusted domain.
-In the illustration, trust paths are indicated by arrows showing the direction of the trust:
+To determine this, the Windows 2000 security system computes the trust path between a domain controller, in the trusting domain and a domain controller in the trusted domain.
+In the Elustration, trust paths are indicated by arrows showing the direction of the trust:

-All domain trust relationships have only two domains in the relationship: the trusting domain and he trusted domain.
+All domain trust relationships have only two domains in the relationship: the trusting domain and the trusted domain.
 A domain trust relationship is characterized by whether it is: